Embraer E-Jet E2 family: Orders and deliveries

 The Embraer E-Jet E2 program was officially launched during the 50th International Paris Air Show held in June 2013, with SkyWest Airlines, a North American regional airline, and International Lease Finance Corporation (ILFC), a leasing company placing the first firm orders for the aircraft.

 SkyWest was intended as the launch customer of the Embraer E175-E2, with the airline placing a firm order for 100 aircraft, with purchase rights for another 100, an order valued at US$9.36 billion at list price, although airlines routinely receive deep discounts from the list price of planes.
 The order was canceled in Q3 of 2018 due to the airplane being too heavy to operate under scope clauses.

 ILFC is the launch customer for the Embraer E190-E2 and E195-E2, with the leasing company placing a firm order for 25 E190-E2 aircraft and 25 E195-E2 aircraft, with purchase rights for another 25 of each type in 2013.
 ILFC was purchased by AerCap in May 2014.

-Overall, sales for the E-Jet E2 program have been slow.
+Overall, sales for the E-Jet E2 program had a slow start.
 Analysts attribute sluggish orders to the weight of the E175-E2 and the positioning of the E190-E2 “in-between” other models, and Pratt & Whitney's issues with the engine.
 Embraer has said that it needs to sell 700 aircraft to meet its goals for the program.